 DEVELOPMENT TECHNICIAN I/II

-Under general supervision, advises and interprets, for the public, requirements of various codes as they relate to the engineering and use of building structures, land use and land development; processes and reviews plans for conformance with engineering requirements; and performs related work.
+Under general supervision, advises and interprets, for the public, requirements of various codes as they relate to the construction and use of building, structures, land use and land development; processes, reviews, and approves technical plans for conformance with building, planning, and engineering requirements; and performs related work.